JNPRAutomate/ansible-junos-evpn-vxlan/README.md

 Sample project using Ansible and Jinja2 template to automatically generate configurations for Juniper devices deployed in EVPN/VXLAN Fabric mode.

 In this project you'll find:
-1. Sample project for ansible with Playbooks and variables to generate EVPN/VXLAN configuration for multi-pod EVPN/Fabric in a multi-tenants environment.
+- (1) **Sample project for ansible** with Playbooks and variables to generate EVPN/VXLAN configuration for multi-pod EVPN/Fabric in a multi-tenants environment.
-2. [Examples of configuration](config) EVPN/VXLAN for QFX5k, QFX10k & MX, *please refer to the description of the sample project below to understand what is configure on which device.*
+- (2) **[Examples of configuration](config)** EVPN/VXLAN for QFX5k, QFX10k & MX.
-3. Severals Jinja2 templates, packaged and documented into [Ansible roles](roles) that can be reuse in other Ansible project to easily generate Overlay & Underlay configuration.
+- (3) Severals **Jinja2 templates**, packaged and documented into [Ansible roles](roles) that can be **reuse in other Ansible projects** to easily generate Overlay & Underlay configuration.
-4. Design recommendations to build an EVPN/VXLAN Fabric today
+- (4) **Design recommendations** to build an EVPN/VXLAN Fabric today

 # Info on EVPN/VXLAN

 White Paper on EVPN/VXLAN available on Juniper.net http://www.juniper.net/assets/us/en/local/pdf/whitepapers/2000606-en.pdf

-# 1. Sample Ansible project to generate EVPN/VXLAN configuration for a multi-pod EVPN/Fabric
+# 1. Sample Ansible project to generate EVPN/VXLAN configuration for a multi-pod/multi-tenant EVPN Fabric

 This project is simulating the creation of a 2 pods EVPN/VXLAN Fabric, POD1 & POD2:
 - Each POD is composed of 2 spine and 2 leaf
-- PODs are interconnected with 2 qfx5100 acting as Fabric, these are not running EVPN **On POD1**
+- PODs are interconnected with 2 qfx5100 acting as Fabric, these are not running EVPN
+**On POD1**
 - Spine are QFX10K and leaf are QFX5000
-- Leaf are configured with Vlan normalization on their access ports facing servers **On POD2**
+- Leaf are configured with Vlan normalization on their access ports facing servers
+**On POD2**
 - Spine are MX480 and leaf are QFX5000
 - Leaf are configured with standard trunk interface facing servers,
 - 1 server is dual-attached to both leaf using EVPN/ESI and LACP

 All devices names, Ip addresses loopback addresses etc .. are defined in the [inventory file named hosts](hosts).
-All physical connection are defined in the [topology file under group_vars/all](group_vars/all/topology.yaml).
+All physical connections are defined in the [topology file under group_vars/all](group_vars/all/topology.yaml).

-### Regenerate configuration
+## 1.1.
+Regenerate configuration

-Even without real devices, it's possible to regenerate configuration for all devices using ansible playbooks provided with the project
+Even without real devices, it's possible to regenerate configurations for all devices using ansible playbooks provided with the project

 To verify that Ansible & Ansible Junos module for Ansible are properly installed, you can try to regenerate all configs with this command:
 ```